What is Samsung Galaxy S6 Smart Manager?

 You can tap Battery Usage as shown below to get the graphic of battery drain and predicated (less accurate than weather forecasting) drain.
 But it gives you a very rough idea when to charge Galaxy S6 battery.

-The battery usage page also list the battery usage by different apps.
+The battery usage page also lists the battery usage by different apps.

 Of Course, Galaxy S6 Smart Manager may also report abnormal battery usage by certain bad apps.